 Look for a reputable breeder when selecting your Airedale puppy.
 If possible, visit the home of your potential puppy.
 Remember that the first 8 weeks of any puppy’s life are very important.
 A great companion/show dog begins at birth.

-Make list of questions before talking to or visiting the breeder.
+Make a list of questions before talking to or visiting the breeder.
 Observe the puppy’s environment.

 - How do the puppies react to the breeders?